RaulacaX/gin-AntiDoS/README.md

 	// Create a Gin router with default middleware (logger and recovery) r := gin.Default()

+	// Create a DoS engine with 50 max requests, 20 minutes of ban time and 5 seconds of refresh time dos_engine := AntiDoS.CreateDoSEngine(50, 20*Time.Minute, 5*Time.Second)
+	// Use the handler
+	r.Use(dos_engine.AntiDoSHandler())

 	// Define a simple GET endpoint